watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 The SRv6 Controller consists of the following three components:

-* Service Function Controller: provides an SID for a network service and manages this state.
 * PCE: provides SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SR source node.
 * Classification Rule Controller: provides an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SR source node.

-## Service Function Controller
-Service Function Controller is responsible for enabling and disabling service segments of SRv6 service function nodes.
-To manage service segments, it utilizes the extensions provided in a BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and TODO: draft-watal-idr-bgp-ls-sr-service-segments-enabler, and defines the following parameters:

-* Behavior: End.AN
-* SID: the SID of End.AN (in IPv6 Address format).
-Service segments that support slicing are specified here as Flex-Algo SIDs.
-* Function Name: type of network function
-* Action: enable
-* TLV:
-    * Specification of the Anycast Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast group SID.
-    * Allows for the specification of unique parameters and context associated with a particular network function.

 ## Path Computation Element (PCE)
 PCE is a controller that provides SR Policy.